RDoc::CrossReference is a reusable way to create cross references for names.

 |

-[RW] | seen |
+| [RW] | seen |

 Allows cross-references to be created based on the given

-context
+context (RDoc::Context).

-Returns a reference to name
+Returns a reference to name.

-If the reference is found and name
+If the reference is found and name is not documented

-will be returned.
-If name
+text will be returned.
+If name is escaped

-is returned.
-If name
+name is returned.
+If name is not found

-is returned.
+text is returned.

 # File ../ruby/lib/rdoc/cross_reference.rb, line 107 def resolve name, text return @seen[name] if @seen.include? name # Find class, module, or method in class or module. # # Do not, however, use an if/elsif/else chain to do so.
 Instead, test # each possible pattern until one matches.
 The reason for this is that a # string like "YAML.txt" could be the txt() class method of class YAML (in # which case it would match the first pattern, which splits the string # into container and method components and looks up both) or a filename # (in which case it would match the last pattern, which just checks # whether the string as a whole is a known symbol). if /#{CLASS_REGEXP_STR}([.#]|::)#{METHOD_REGEXP_STR}/o =~ name then type = $2 type = '' if type == '.' # will find either #method or ::method method = "#{type}#{$3}" container = @context.find_symbol_module($1) elsif /^([.#]|::)#{METHOD_REGEXP_STR}/o =~ name then type = $1 type = '' if type == '.' method = "#{type}#{$2}" container = @context else container = nil end if container then ref = container.find_local_symbol method unless ref || RDoc::TopLevel === container then ref = container.find_ancestor_local_symbol method end end ref = case name when /^\(#{CLASS_REGEXP_STR})$/o then ref = @context.find_symbol $1 else ref = @context.find_symbol name end unless ref ref = nil if RDoc::Alias === ref # external alias: can't link to it out = if name == '\' then name elsif name =~ /^\/ then # we remove the \ only in front of what we know: # other backslashes are treated later, only outside of <tt> ref ? $' : name elsif ref then if ref.display? then ref else text end else text end @seen[name] = out out end